-I am pleased to welcome you to the College of Nursing at the University of Saskatchewan.
-The College has deep nursing roots in Saskatchewan and positions ourselves as leaders in nursing education and research in the country and beyond.
-The College's Learn where you live educational model provides accessible and quality programming to prepare nursing students for the evolving needs and changes of our health care system at our six locations throughout the province.
+At this point in history, as a College we are positioned as leaders in nursing education and research -- locally, provincially, nationally, and globally.
+The College's Learn Where You Live educational model provides accessible quality programming to prepare nursing students for the evolving needs and changes of our health care system at our six locations throughout the province.
 Our commitment to rural and remote community engagement and our strong relationships with Indigenous communities impact our approaches to nursing education curriculum and student experiences.
-We are proud to have the largest number of declared Indigenous nursing student in any nursing program in the country.
+We are proud to have the largest number of declared Indigenous nursing students in any nursing program in the country.